Dirac delta function: Motivation and overview

-which holds for all $\Delta t>0$, should continue to hold in the limit.
-So, in the equation $F(t)=P\,\delta(t)=\lim_{\Delta t\to 0}F_{\Delta t}(t)$, it is understood that the limit is always taken outside the integral.

-In applied mathematics, as we have done here, the delta function is often manipulated as a kind of limit (a weak limit) of a sequence of functions, each member of which has a tall spike at the origin: for example, a sequence of Gaussian distributions centered at the origin with variance tending to zero.
+In applied mathematics, the delta function is often manipulated as a kind of limit (a weak limit) of a sequence of functions, each member of which has a tall spike at the origin: for example, a sequence of Gaussian distributions centered at the origin with variance tending to zero.
 (However, even in some applications, highly oscillatory functions are used as approximations to the delta function, see below.)

 The Dirac delta, given the desired properties outlined above, cannot be a function with domain and range in real numbers.
-For example, the objects f(x) = δ(x) and g(x) = 0 are equal everywhere except at x = 0 yet have integrals that are different.
-According to Lebesgue integration theory, if f and g are functions such that f = g almost everywhere, then f is integrable if and only if g is integrable and the integrals of f and g are identical.
+For example, the objects $f(x) = \delta(x)$ and $g(x) = 0$ are equal everywhere except at $x = 0$ yet have integrals that are different.
+According to Lebesgue integration theory, if $f$ and $g$ are functions such that $f = g$ almost everywhere, then $f$ is integrable if and only if $g$ is integrable and the integrals of $f$ and $g$ are identical.
 A rigorous approach to regarding the Dirac delta function as a mathematical object in its own right uses measure theory or the theory of distributions.

 History

-In physics, the Dirac delta function was popularized by Paul Dirac in this book The Principles of Quantum Mechanics published in 1930.
-However, Oliver Heaviside, 35 years before Dirac, described an impulsive function called the Heaviside step function for purposes and with properties analogous to Dirac's work.
-Even earlier several mathematicians and physicists used limits of sharply peaked functions in derivations.

-An infinitesimal formula for an infinitely tall, unit impulse delta function (infinitesimal version of Cauchy distribution) explicitly appears in an 1827 text of Augustin-Louis Cauchy.
-Siméon Denis Poisson considered the issue in connection with the study of wave propagation as did Gustav Kirchhoff somewhat later.
-Kirchhoff and Hermann von Helmholtz also introduced the unit impulse as a limit of Gaussians, which also corresponded to Lord Kelvin's notion of a point heat source.
-The Dirac delta function as such was introduced by Paul Dirac in his 1927 paper The Physical Interpretation of the Quantum Dynamics.
-He called it the "delta function" since he used it as a continuum analogue of the discrete Kronecker delta.

-Mathematicians refer to the same concept as a distribution rather than a function.
+As part of his development of quantum mechanics, Paul Dirac introduced the $\delta$-function in a 1927 paper, subsequently popularized in his 1930 book The Principles of Quantum Mechanics.
+He called it the "delta function" since he used it as a continuum analog of the discrete Kronecker delta.
+However, it had been used by multiple mathematical scientists in the nineteenth century.
+Dirac biographer Graham Farmelo surmised that Oliver Heaviside was likely a direct influence on Dirac, given Dirac's background in engineering.
+Indeed, Heaviside introduced the $\delta$-function in his work on electromagnetism and electrical engineering.
+In a 1963 interview, Dirac stated, "All electrical engineers are familiar with the idea of a pulse, and the $\delta$-function is just a way of expressing a pulse mathematically."
+Mathematicians refer to the same concept as a generalized function or distribution rather than a function in the ordinary sense.

-Joseph Fourier presented what is now called the Fourier integral theorem in his treatise Théorie analytique de la chaleur in the form:
+The earliest known use of the $\delta$-function is in the works of Jean-Baptiste Joseph Fourier.
+Fourier presented what is now called the Fourier integral theorem in his treatise Théorie analytique de la chaleur (1822) in the form: